 - Hikes are 3-5 miles in length (some hikes may be a little shorter or longer).
 Regular hikes are easy to moderate.
 Hiking trail locations include Blue Ridge Parkway, Montreat College/Black Mountain, NC Arboretum, Warren Wilson College, Biltmore Estate (the third Wednesday of each month)

-- Hikers must have completed the BWAR orientation and then sign up on VICNET in advance of each hike.
+- Hikers must have completed the BWAR application process and our Shelter Dogs 101 class and then sign up through their Digital Cheetah accounts in advance of each hike.

 - The front desk will “check off” hikers from the sign up list as they arrive for the hike.